drush-ops/drush/README.md

     export PATH="/Applications/MAMP/Library/bin:/Applications/MAMP/bin/php5.4/bin:$PATH"

-If you have MAMP v.1.84 or lower, this configuration will work for both version of PHP:
+If you have MAMP v.1.84 or lower, this configuration will work for both versions of PHP:

     export PATH="/Applications/MAMP/Library/bin:/Applications/MAMP/bin/php5/bin:$PATH"